Is your Bark Desktop App acting funky?

 - While you’re checking for updates, does the software version listed say it is a “Beta” version?
 At this time, Bark is not compatible with Beta versions of iOS.
 Here is information on removing Beta software versions from your child’s iOS device, if applicable: Remove Beta software from iPhone or iPad

-Checking for updates for a Windows computer:
+How to check for updates on a Windows computer:

-Checking for updates for a Mac:
+How to check for updates on a Mac: